vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 * Surface Irregularities
 * Technology Defect

-Sample images for category of defects in ceramic tape images
+Sample images for category of defects in ceramic tape images are shown below.

 ![](images/cat.png)